brightway-lca/hackathons/readme.md

 Hackathons need some structure to be productive.
 This repo allows people running hackathons on Brightway to have a central organization point without being too prescriptive on how hackthons or project ideas are set up.

+## Brightcon 2023

+The hackathon topics are given as [issues in the hackathons repo](https://github.com/brightway-lca/hackathons/labels/brightcon2023).
+Around 30 people are registered for the hackathon.

+The hackathon runs from 10:00 (registration at 9:30) Saturday morning to 17:00 on Sunday.
+Hackathon participants are invited to a social evening on Sunday evening.

+Hackthon results should be presented on Wednesday, Sept.
+20, at 13:00.

 ## Brightcon 2022

 We currently have the following project ideas for the [Brightcon 2022 hackathon](https://2022.brightcon.link/hackathon); they are organized as issues.